 Tectonic Collision and User Privacy

 There are two major trends we have witnessed recently.
 First, internet privacy being driven by its users, which proliferate through the rise of ad blockers.
-These naturally also limit the tracking of users by third-party applications which are often marketing analytics in nature.
+These naturally also limit the tracking of users by third-party applications which are customer analytics for marketing.
 It is estimated that at least 22% of the internet’s users use these.
 If you are interested in details, check out this piece by Emarketer.

 Long story short, the reality is that as a result, your web analytics have more holes in their coverage than fine Emmental cheese.
-We would say this is kind of a big deal for a third party service tracking; and if I were a DMP vendor or someone who recently purchased a DMP, my palms would be sweaty.
+We would say this is kind of a big deal for third-party service tracking; and if I were a DMP vendor or someone who recently purchased a DMP, my palms would be sweaty.

 New Era of Data Privacy.
 Thank You GDPR!

 Once upon a time, the internet was a beautiful idealistic place of the free: Your data was yours, dear reader, and you were more than a cookie number in some transactional database sold to everyone who wrote a cheque.
 With a big push for user privacy through legal reforms such as the GDPR and PDPA, we are finally seeing some light of transparency and privacy as its global adoption grows despite the initial confusion.
 This is great news for the users, but for brands locked in current technological frameworks of web tracking, this poses a challenge to their current SaaS analytics toolkits especially for customer analytics.
 And brands will have to find a solution fast.

 The Enterprise Problem